-As you can see, each CTA tells the recipient to read the proposal, but the last two CTAs lay out next steps for what the prospect should do after they’ve finished reading.
-This tactic is more effective because it solidifies next steps.
+As you can see, each CTA tells the recipient to read the proposal and lays out next steps for what the prospect should do after they’ve finished reading.
+This tactic is effective because it solidifies next steps.
 We recommend going with an option that politely nudges the prospect to commit to a future meeting during which you can discuss the proposal and move the sale to a close.
 This accelerates the sales cycle velocity.

 If you prefer a gentler approach, use the CTA in our template:

 Your outro should be 1-2 sentences expressing confidence in your proposal while also thanking the prospect for considering you as a potential partner, supplier, or vendor.
 This ends the letter on a friendly note and also gives one last reason why reading the proposal will be beneficial.
 Below the final line of the body, sign off using “sincerely” and your full name or email signature, shown here:

 A handwritten signature adds a personal touch.
 If you don’t already have an esignature, you can easily include one by signing a piece of paper, taking a photo, then pasting that image into the Word, Google Docs, or PDF document of your letter.